Tararua Forest Park

-Tararua Forest Park, often referred to as the Tararuas, is a protected area in the lower North Island of New Zealand.
-Covering 1150 km2, it was the first of New Zealand’s Forest Parks, established in 1954.
+Tararua Forest Park is a protected area in the southern North Island of New Zealand.
+Covering 1150 km2, it was established in 1954 and was the first of New Zealand's forest parks.
 The highest peak is Mitre, at 1571 m above sea level.

-The park covers over three-quarters of the Tararua Range, a rugged mountain chain forming part of the North Island’s main ranges.
+The park covers over three-quarters of the Tararua Range, a rugged mountain chain forming part of the North Island's main ranges.
 It is administered by the Department of Conservation (DOC).

 History

 The Tararua Range has long been significant for Māori.
 The mountains were part of traditional travel routes between the Wairarapa and Kāpiti Coast, and the rivers provided food sources such as tuna (eels).
 The area was heavily logged for timber from the late 19th century until protection measures were introduced.

-In 1954, Tararua Forest Park was gazetted as New Zealand’s first forest park, intended to provide for both conservation and recreation.
+In 1954, Tararua Forest Park was gazetted as New Zealand's first forest park, intended to provide for both conservation and recreation.
 Since then it has become a centre of tramping culture, with the Tararua Tramping Club (founded 1919) playing a central role in exploring and maintaining tracks and huts.